 6 Ways to Apply this to Your Own Life

 - Are you happy?
 Are you really happy?
-No, seriously.
-Are you really happy?
 Don’t just answer this question with an automatic, “But of course, I’m happy.”
 Dig deep.
-If you’re not really happy, you’re maybe not able to really heal.
+If you’re not fully happy, you’re maybe not able to truly heal.

 - Focus.
 Write down all the things you focus on in your life.
 Is your list highly skewed in a way that might be prohibiting you from healing?
 If so, maybe it’s time to re-focus.

 - Workouts.
 What do yours look like?
 For some, your healing is being halted because you are turnin’-n-burnin’ the candle at both ends with how active you are.
 You think that if you could just “lose a few pounds” or “get more buff,” that your gut problems will magically disappear.
 They won’t.
 They will probably get worse.
 For others, you are not moving enough.
 The gut, because the body in general, doesn’t appreciate being stagnant.

 - Food.
 Are you stuffing yourself with huge salads and a ton of vegetables in order to “fill up” so as to consume less?
 This could be a huge problem for you.

 - Deprivation.
 Don’t deprive yourself, and don’t believe the lie that by doing a 21-day cleanse you’ll rid yourself of cravings forever.
 You won’t.
 You shouldn’t want to, either.
 If your body is craving something, eat.
 Stop battling those days when your body is clearly telling you something.
 I have a whole ebook of desserts.